501 HAZELDEAN RD

 BANH MI HAVEN is in the Katimavik - Hazeldean neighbourhood.
-Katimavik - Hazeldean, Ottawa has 90 restaurants tracked on Pass or Fail, inspected by the local public-health unit.
-As of May 11, 2026, there are 82 (91%) that have passed their most recent inspection, with no conditional passes or closures.
+Katimavik - Hazeldean, Ottawa has 90 restaurants tracked on Pass or Fail, inspected by Ottawa Public Health.
+As of July 3, 2026, there are 90 (100%) that have passed their most recent inspection, with no conditional passes or closures.

-This restaurant has been inspected 3 times since January 23, 2026, with 3 passes, 0 conditional outcomes, and 0 closures on record.
+This restaurant has been inspected 4 times since January 23, 2026, with 4 green results, 0 yellow results, and 0 red results on record.

 All equipment, utensils and multi-service articles that are used for food preparation in the food premise are of sound and tight construction, in good repair and suitable for their intended use.
 All the equipment, utensils and multi-service articles used in the food premise must be kept in good repair.